hydna/hydna-socialconnect/README.md

 ### Facebook login

 The user first logs in with facebook connect and then and approves our application.
-The users friendslist is fetched to keep track of who the user is connected with.
+The user's friendslist is fetched to keep track of who the user is connected with.

 ### Connecting to hydna